 Under some circumstances, a particular chemical substance and associated laboratory operation, procedure or activity may be considered sufficiently hazardous to require prior approval from the Chemical Safety Coordinator before work begins.
 This approval process will ensure that safeguards are properly set up and that personnel and students are adequately trained in the procedure.
 The chemical substances listed in Appendix A require prior approval before beginning work.

 Carefully read the label before using a chemical.
-The manufacturer's or supplier's Material Safety Data Sheet (MSDS) will provide special handling information.
+The manufacturer's or supplier's Safety Data Sheet (SDS) will provide special handling information.
 Be aware of the potential hazards existing in the laboratory and the appropriate safety precautions.
 Know the location and proper use of emergency equipment, the appropriate procedures for responding to emergencies, and the proper methods for storage, transport and disposal of chemicals within the facility.

 Students and student helpers may never work alone in a laboratory.
 Faculty and Laboratory Paraprofessionals should not work alone in the laboratory unless absolutely necessary.
 If you must work alone or in the evening, let someone else know and have them periodically check on you.